ploneintranet/ploneintranet/docs/development/components/notifications.rst

 in the system, to inform users about those changes.

-Because Plone Intranet provides a rich social user experience, there's a lot of social activitity going on that we should tell users about.
+Because Plone Intranet provides a rich social user experience, there's a lot of social activity going on that we should tell users about.

 Microblog
 ---------